-News from two current peace fellows nominated by District 5160:
+News on recent and current peace fellows nominated by District 5160:

-ROTARIANS: If there are prospective candidates, please let them know about the website (www.rotary.org) and encourage them to learn all they can about the program, where it's conducted, what the requirements and timing are, and how to apply.
-This is the time to get to know these possible candidates, to explore what's possible and where their interests lie, and encourage them to become more informed about each of the Rotary Peace Centers offerings and review the application documents and other resources on the Rotary website. https://www.rotary.org/en/our-programs/peace-fellowships
+ROTARIANS: If there are prospective candidates, please let them know about the website (www.rotary.org) and encourage them to learn all they can about the program, where it’s conducted, what the requirements and timing are, and how to apply.
+This is the time to get to know these possible candidates, to explore what’s possible and where their interests lie, and encourage them to become more informed about each of the Rotary Peace Centers offerings.
+Please ask candidates to review the application documents and other resources on the Rotary website. https://www.rotary.org/en/our-programs/peace-fellowships

 For more information, contact Susan Cohen Grossman